autocorr/faust_line_imaging/docs/source/recipes.rst

 If the line to be imaged was the primary target of the SPW, then no changes need to be made, e.g., Setup 1 C18O J=2-1 near 219.56 GHz.
-The default velocity bandwidth is 20 km/s (+/- 10 km/s about the system velocity) but may be set with the attribute :attr:`faust_imaging.ImageConefig.line_vwin`.
+The default velocity bandwidth is 20 km/s (+/- 10 km/s about the system velocity) but may be set with the attribute :attr:`faust_imaging.ImageConfig.line_vwin`.

 .. code-block:: python